The Three Stooges (2012 film): Box office

-On its opening weekend in US, The Three Stooges earned $17.1 million and debuted second behind The Hunger Games.
+On its opening weekend in the US, The Three Stooges earned $17.1 million and debuted second behind The Hunger Games.
 The film grossed $54,819,301 in the box office, and at least $25,013,185 through US home video sales.

 Critical reception

-Rotten Tomatoes gives the film a rating of 51% based on reviews from 150 critics; the average rating is 5.4/10.
-The site's critical consensus reads, "While nowhere near as painful as it could have been, The Three Stooges fails to add fresh laughs to the Stooges' inestimable cinematic legacy."
-Metacritic gives the film a score of 56 out of 100, based on reviews from 26 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
 Despite the mixed reviews, Diamantopoulos, Hayes, and Sasso were praised for their performances as Moe, Larry, and Curly.

 Todd McCarthy of The Hollywood Reporter described it as "[A] funny, good-hearted resuscitation of Hollywood's beloved lowbrow lunkheads", while Manohla Dargis of The New York Times lauded the film as a "thoroughly enjoyable paean to Moe, Larry and Curly and the art of the eye poke".
 Spill.com gave the movie a fairly good review, insisting that the movie is great for families, and hardcore Stooge-fans will not be disappointed.
 They also went on to praise the actors for their portrayal of the Stooges, saying the likeness was uncanny, and perhaps even Oscar-worthy.
 Roger Ebert gave the movie two-and-a-half out of four stars, stating "The Farrelly brothers have made probably the best Three Stooges movie it's possible to make in 2012, and perhaps ever since the Stooges stopped making them themselves."
 Some critics, however, complained about the forced pop culture references such as cameos by Jersey Shore cast members which were presumably done to ensure the movie would have youth appeal and not simply be a nostalgia trip for older audiences.